Mark-Assessment/M-Mutkovicova-M2-2/README.md

 design!

 notes from Rachel:
-Demonstrate how invalid input is mitigated
+Demonstrate how invalid input is mitigated - done
-No internal errors in code
+No internal errors in code - done
-External tests (JS Hint and JS Lint)
+External tests (JS Hint and JS Lint) - done
 Testing - separate file?
 -   Explain principles of automated and manual testing and their differences
 -   Which method is used and why
 -   Screenshots and explain JEST testing